alokanandjha/cx-interview-questions/shopping_basket/readme.md

 An Offer is created as abstract class - BaseOffer, and new type of offers can be created from it.

-PercentOffer and BuynGetmOffer are created as new types of offers.
+PercentOffer, BuynGetmOffer, BuynOfX are created as new types of offers.

 Each offer has to be added to Offers list by using add_offer method for it to be applied.
 An offer can be removed by calling remove_offer method in offers.